kitedu/programming-paradigms/X10/README.md

 ## Usage

 Run the following commands in the docker container.
-This example covers [this code snippet](http://x10-lang.org/documentation/code-examples/hello-world.html).
-Save the snippet as `HelloWholeWorld.x10`.
-(The filename has to be the same as the classname.)
+This example covers the file `HelloWholeWorld.x10`.
+(It's already in the `/code` directory.)
+The filename has to be the same as the classname.

 ### Compile